hertogp/imagine/examples/sample.md

 echo
-echo "This script won't produce: $1" echo echo "But since 'impout'-option above includes a request for img," echo "a line is included in the output document, like:" echo echo "?? missing ${1}"
+echo "This script won't produce: $1" echo echo "But since 'im_out'-option above includes a request for img," echo "a line is included in the output document, like:" echo echo "?? missing ${1}"